-- Payments can be made via PayPal at the Student section at whnpa.org.
+- Payments can be made via PayPal using the link below.

-- All contest information and updates will be available at whnpa.org.
+- All contest information and updates will be available on the WHNPA website.

 - This contest honors visual journalism.
-All work entered in this contest must be considered journalism and adhere to the code of ethics of WHNPA found at whnpa.org.
+All work entered in this contest must be considered journalism and adhere to the WHNPA Code of Ethics.

 - Entries do not need to have been published, except where noted.

-- Portfolio featured on the ‘Eyes of History®’ Contest section of whnpa.org.
+- Portfolio featured on the ‘Eyes of History®’ Contest section of the WHNPA website.